MicrosoftDocs/learn/learn-pr/azure/design-monitoring-strategy-on-azure/includes/7-sentinel.md

 :::image type="content" source="../media/7-sentinel-10.png" alt-text="Screenshot of an investigation map." lightbox="../media/7-sentinel-10.png":::

 The investigation map lets you drill down into an incident.
-For example, multiple entities can be mapped to an incident.
-Entities can include users, devices, and appliances.
+Multiple entities, including users, devices, and appliances, can be mapped to an incident.
 For example, you can get details about a user identified as part of the incident.

 :::image type="content" source="../media/7-sentinel-11.png" alt-text="Screenshot of entity." lightbox="../media/7-sentinel-11.png":::